davidraker/volttron-presentation-service/README.md

 ```

 The suite exercises the expression language, checks that every bundled transform
-definition compiles, verifies multi-hop lookups in the registry, and confirms the agent's
+definition compiles, verifies lookups in the registry, confirms the agent's default loader
+reads the bundled files, and instantiates every OpenFMB, SunSpec, IEEE 1815.2 and IEEE
-default loader reads the bundled files.
-The loader test is skipped if VOLTTRON is not
+2030.5 model and builder.
+The loader test is skipped if VOLTTRON is not installed.
-installed.

 ## Status and known limitations

 This is an early-stage service.
 Things to be aware of:

-* **Array and curve mappings are not supported.** There is no way to express "for each
-  element of a list" in a pattern, so curve-point mappings are parked in
-  `transforms/unfinished/`.
 * **Transform weighting.** All transform edges have weight 0, so path selection is by hop
   count only.
 Weighting by lossiness is a planned improvement.
-* **Inverse transforms** are attached to several functions but reverse pipelines are not
-  yet generated automatically.
-* **No default mappings ship with the package.** The `mappings/` directory is empty, so
-  UAIs must be supplied through the configuration store or the `mapper/update` topic.
-* There are no agent-level tests; the service's RPC and pubsub behaviour is untested.
+* There are no agent-level tests; the service's RPC and pubsub behavior is untested.

 ## License